qq1012510777/cuDFNsys/Manual/Manual.md

                                    "DFN_DISPERSION_VISUAL",
                                    "DFN_DISPERSION_VISUAL", "DFN_FLOW_VISUAL");
 ```
-All input parameters are shown in the `.csv` files.
+All input parameters are shown in the corresponding `.csv` files.

 Finally, the DFN, mesh and flow data can be stored (for re-run particle tracking or other purpose):
 ```